RAzaALy/RAzaALy/README.md

         application interface code via Javascript and ReactJs workflows.
 <br />

-## Responsibilities
+## Skills
 - Developing new user-facing features using React.js.
-- Building reusable components and front-end libraries for future use.
+- Building reusable components and front-end libraries.
 - Translating designs and wireframes into high quality code.
+- DOM manipulation.
 - Reviewing application requirements and interface designs.
 - Meeting with the development team to discuss user interface ideas and applications.
 - Optimizing components for maximum performance across a vast array of web-capable devices and browsers.